prabhakar349/syncrest-asyncprocessor/README.md

 ## USAGE
-Create an instance of `SyncAsyncProcessor` which requires `MessageProducer` and `MessageConsumer` implementations
+Create an instance of `SyncAsyncProcessor` which requires `MessageProducer` and `MessageConsumer` implementations <br/>

+1. MessageProducer interface , implement `produceMessage`  with specific details to write to your message bus
+2. MessageConsumer abstract class, extends  it with specific consumer details, if you choose to override then `onMessage` , you must call `super.onMessage` at the end with a desired `Response`

 ```java
 /**
 * SyncAsyncProcessor#getInstance method signature